HPT-Teleport/HIT-Clients-Tracker-Website/index.md

 ### Services Page

 Select the "Services" tab on the navigation bar to access a list of active services.
-This page will only display services associated with active customers.
+This page will only display services associated with **active customers**.
 Users can access the active customers on the left sidebar to review the services they are currently running.

 ![screenshot of the services Page](doc/services.png) **Add Services**